Laudarisd/3dobjects/dev_readme.md

 └── DatabaseContext.js → Used by all data operations
 ```

-This documentation provides everything needed to understand, modify, and deploy the 3D Design Store React application!
+This documentation provides everything needed to understand, modify, and deploy the GenMesh Studio React application!